Peptides for the skin? Do you need them?

 Thermostressine (Acetyl Tetrapeptide-22) – Helps with cellular stress and increases HSP70 levels to prevent further environmental damage.

 B-White (Oligopeptide-68).
-Reduces MITF (microphthalmia-associated transcription factor), decreasing pigmentation pathways by decreasing tyrosinase activity, melanin synthesis and reduce overall skin pigmentation.
+Reduces MITF (microphthalmia-associated transcription factor), decreasing pigmentation pathways by decreasing tyrosinase activity and melanin synthesis and reducing overall skin pigmentation.

-When it comes to combining peptides with other essential nutrients, Environ is a great choice.
+When combining peptides with other essential nutrients, Environ is a great choice.
 Here are three products to give you a powerhouse of peptides.

 Environ Tri-Peptide Complex – Avance Elixir

-A formula designed to give you a triple complex of peptides to support the synthesis of collagen.
+A formula designed to give you a triple complex of peptides to support collagen synthesis.
 This lightweight serum consists of Matrixyl 3000 and two other collagen-building peptides known as Matrixyl Synthe 6 and Trylagen.

 A peptide formula supported by three botanical root extracts.
-Helping the skins delicate barrier function assists in the retention of moisture and down-regulates pigment in the skin.
+Helping the skin’s delicate barrier function assists in retaining moisture and down-regulates pigment in the skin.

 Environ Youth EssentiA Vita-Peptide Eye Gel.